Location - Hinchinbrook Island National Park, Queensland, Australia

 Southeast Ridge Route

 The Southeast Ridge Route to and from The Thumb is one of the most difficult routes on the Bowen Massif to ascend or descend; however, it may well be worth it, as it provides outstanding coastal views as well as glimpses of the near-vertical main face of The Thumb.
-To ascend, a couple short, 10-15 metre climbs are involved, which require a rope and associated climbing gear.
-The descent also requires a rope, as there is a 10-15 metre abseil.
+To ascend, a couple short, 10-25 metre climbs are involved, which require a rope and associated climbing gear.
+The descent also requires a rope, as there is a 10-25 metre abseil.
 Note that there is no water is available along the Southeast Ridge; unless collecting from rain or condensation.

 The Southeast Ridge can be approached from Little Ramsay Bay via a creek at the southern end of the beach.
 Walk up put the estuary through the natural pathway between the forest and the mangroves.
 Where the main creek veers southeast, leave the main creek, and ascend toward the saddle to the southwest.
 Alternatively, climb the main ridge to the west.

 Whichever route is taken, there is a lot of steep ground to navigate until you reach the top of the main ridge above the shoulder.
 Since you'll have a rope with you anyway, consider using it, especially if taking alternative routes.
 Once on the main ridge, the gradient lessens but there is still a lot of dense scrub to overcome.